Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-It’s easy to fall in love with the Maltese with those bright eyes and gorgeous white hair, but there are other factors to consider before making a dog a part of your family.
+It’s easy to fall in love with the Maltese, with those bright eyes and gorgeous white hair, but there are other factors to consider before making this dog a part of your household.

-And this is especially true if someone in your family has allergies or you just don’t want to be cleaning up tons of dog hair.
-This will lead you to ask if the Maltese are known to be shedders.
-The Maltese are considered non-shedders, which also makes them hypoallergenic.
+This is especially true if someone in your family has allergies or you just don’t want to clean up tons of dog hair.
+You might then wonder if the Maltese is known to shed a lot.
+The playful and charming Maltese dog is considered almost a no-shedder.
+However, this doesn’t make them hypoallergenic.

-We’ll do a deep dive into everything Maltese, shedding, and allergies, so if you’re interested in learning more, please keep reading!
+We do a deep dive into everything Maltese, shedding, and allergies here, so if you’re interested in learning more, please keep reading!

 The Maltese Coat

 The Maltese shed, no question, but it’s minimal, especially when held in comparison to dogs like the Husky.
-The Maltese coat is also quite soft and silky.
-It is traditionally kept long, which will undoubtedly shed more than if you keep their coat clipped shorter.
+Their coat is also quite soft and silky.
+It is traditionally kept long, which will undoubtedly shed more than if you keep it clipped shorter.

 maltese dog in meadow